MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 - Adding a member to a community via an email address
 - Updated community creation and settings
 - Updated community discovery experience
-- Drag- and- drop to reorder Pinned resources
+- Drag-and-drop to reorder Pinned resources
 - Updated community insights page
 - Related communities feature is limited to 6 communities at this time
 - Office 365 resources discoverability